 We advise you to read the Engineering page thoroughly.
 For reading and preparation advice, you will find the following sections particularly useful:

 - Core maths and physics for a competitive application

 - What are we looking for?

 Once you have received an offer from King's, we advise those of you who are still at school to focus on your school syllabus for the rest of the academic year in preparation for your exams.

 Over the summer before you arrive at King's, you will need to:

 - Prepare the Week 1 Lego Mindstorms Activity

-- Work on the preparatory problems website (log-in details are emailed to you in the April before you start your course.
-Please email the Admissions Office if you do not have log-in details by 1 May in the year before you start your course).
+Please email King's Admissions Office if you do not have your information and log-in details by 1 May in the year before you start your course.

 If you studied in a different qualification system and wish to consult an A level textbook in the summer before you start the Cambridge Engineering course, we suggest L. Bostock and S. Chandler.
-1990.
+2013.
 Core Maths for Advanced Level.
 3rd edition.
 Cheltenham: Nelson Thornes.

-If you live anywhere near Cambridge you might be interested in the annual Science Festival (normally in March).
+- If you live anywhere near Cambridge you might be interested in the annual Science Festival (normally in March).